 Competitors who provide illegal copies of scores for either judges or accompanists will not be allowed to compete.

 Q: May I change my repertoire after I've submitted my application?
-The deadline to submit your repertoire change is February 15, 2019.
+The deadline to submit your repertoire change is February 15, 2023.
 To change your repertoire, you must resubmit your complete repertoire list in the same format and fashion as you did in your application.
-It must be program ready to include composer full name, dates, opus and/or catalogue numbers, names of individual movements, and timings for each piece and each movement.
+It must be program ready to include the composer's full name, dates, opus and/or catalog numbers, names of individual movements, and timings for each piece and each movement.
 Documents will only be accepted in .doc or .docx formats.
 Make sure you save your document with your name in the file name.
 Email the file to firstname.lastname@example.org.